realworldocaml/book/en/04-lists-options-and-patterns.md

 The second pattern is somewhat more interesting, `i1 :: ((i2 :: _) as t)` binds
 `t` to the tail of the list.
 This would be harder (or at least more verbose) if we did not have `as` patterns.

+_(yminsky: If we show the original destutter from 2 here, we'll already have an inefficient version to discuss, so we won't need this one!)_

 ```ocaml
 # let rec inefficient_uniq l =